Frequently Asked Questions

 Funds may also be added via cash or credit card (no fee) at any account management center (AMC) machine, located near each campus Enrollment Center and Learning Commons.

-Finally, funds may be added at any time via credit card (no fee) through the Online Campus Card Office or Stomp Card mobile app.
-The app is available for free download via the App Store or Google Play.
+Finally, funds may be added at any time via credit card (no fee) through the Online Campus Card Office.

-You can also check your account balances and access monthly statements from the Online Campus Card Office or Stomp Card mobile app.
+You can also check your account balances and access monthly statements from the Online Campus Card Office.

 9. Are there fees for using the Stomp Card?

 There are no fees directly associated with the Stomp Card; however, there is a 2.4% fee when adding funds to the Stomp Card via credit card at the Enrollment Centers.

 10. Why do I have more than one account on Stomp Card?

 There are four different accounts linked to your Stomp Card.
 Though they’re linked to all Stomp Cards issued, not all cardholders will need or use all of them.